WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?

-This point-wise multiplication captures the inter-channel relationship between the encoder's output and complex time and frequency axes.
+This point-wise multiplication captures the inter-channel relationship between the encoder's output and complex T-F axes.

 \textbf{Step 2 - Global attention along the T-F axes:} It is possible to treat the spectrogram as a 2D image and learn the correlations between every two pixels in the 2D image.
 However, this is computationally too costly and is not realistic.
 On the other hand, ideally, we can use self-attention \cite{ashish2017attention} to learn the attention map from two consecutive complex T-F spectrograms.
 But this might not be necessary.
-Because, on the time axis in each T-F spectrogram, when calculating SNR, the same set of parameters in the recursive relation are used, which suggests that temporal correlation is time-invariant among consecutive spectrograms.
+Because, on the time axis in each T-F spectrogram, when calculating SNR, the same set of parameters in the recursive relation is used, which suggests that temporal correlation is time-invariant among consecutive spectrograms.
 Moreover, harmonic correlations are independent in the consecutive spectrograms \cite{scalart1996speech}.